XapaJIaMnu/fr_rebuild/test_set/README.md

 # Test sets
-Here we will store various different corrupted test sets to test how our methods improve translation quality in the real world
+Here we will store various different corrupted test sets to test how our methods improve translation quality in the real world.
+It's actually newstest15, newstest16 doesn't exist for French...